DerHobbs/hobbs_sellitems/README.md

 ## Requirements

-Ensure the following dependencies are installed and running on your FiveM server:
+Ensure the following dependencies are installed and running:

 - **[ox_target](https://github.com/overextended/ox_target):** Used for targeting and interacting with NPCs.
 - **[ox_inventory](https://github.com/overextended/ox_inventory):** Manages player inventories and items.